saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 To wrap things up, be patient but consistent, be respectful and professional with the triage/security team because they are humans just like you.
 This bug taught me that sometimes, a bug's true impact isn't just about the exploit, but also about the communication and collaboration required to get it fixed.

-Until next time, happy hacking!
+A big shoutout to the team at Intigriti for running an awesome bug bounty platform.
+Until next time,

+Happy hacking!

 ## References